shibi-raj/personal-page/pages/pages-root-folder/index.md

   <!-- image: tree/gh-pages/images/new.jpg -->
   <!-- image: widget-1-302x182.jpg  -->
   image: peering.jpg
-  text: "I'm a data scientist with a background in physics research, and physics is still very much close to my heart.
-Physics is a very rich and technical science with tons of data analysis, theory, and real-world applications and its research requires lots of creativity and resourcefulness.
+  text: "I'm a data scientist with a background in physics research.
+Physics is still very much a strong interest of mine.
+It is a very rich and technical science with tons of machine learning, data analysis, theory, and real-world applications and its research requires lots of creativity and resourcefulness.
 My training in the field has given me the foundation for my critical-thinking toolset.
-Please have a look around and feel free to contact me as I'm always looking to hear the interesting things people have to say."
+Please have a look around and feel free to contact me as I'm always looking to hear what interesting things people have to say."

 widget2: